feathr-ai/feathr-online/python/README.md

 * FastAPI: FastAPI is fully async-based, use `process_async` to process the request.
 * Any other Web framework that doesn't support async: You can use `process` in non-async context, but the user-defined lookup function feature will be unavailable.

+A demo of integrating with FastAPI is at [here](https://github.com/windoze/piper/blob/main/python/examples/fastapi_example.py)

 ## Packaging and Deployment

 The `feathrpiper` package is a standard Python package without external dependency, you need to write your own code using the package to implement your own transformation service.